l0sth/twitch-mean/README.md

 - Type ``npm install`` in the root directory
 - Type ``grunt`` in the root directory when everything is installed

+## Protections

+**Content Security Policy (CSP)**

+Content Security Policy (CSP) is a computer security concept, to prevent cross-site scripting (XSS) and related attacks.
+It is a Candidate Recommendation of the W3C working group on Web Application Security.
+CSP provides a standard HTTP header that allows website owners to declare approved sources of content that browsers should be allowed to load on that page — covered types are JavaScript, CSS, HTML frames, fonts, images and embeddable objects such as Java applets, ActiveX, audio and video files.

+**Cross-Site Request Forgery (CSRF)**

+CSRF is an attack which forces an end user to execute unwanted actions on a web application in which he/she is currently authenticated.
+With a little help of social engineering (like sending a link via email/chat), an attacker may trick the users of a web application into executing actions of the attacker's choosing.
+A successful CSRF exploit can compromise end user data and operation in case of normal user.
+If the targeted end user is the administrator account, this can compromise the entire web application.

+**Privacy Preferences Project (P3P)**

+The Platform for Privacy Preferences Project (P3P) is a protocol allowing websites to declare their intended use of information they collect about web browser users.
+Designed to give users more control of their personal information when browsing, P3P was developed by the World Wide Web Consortium (W3C) and officially recommended on April 16, 2002.
+Development ceased shortly thereafter and there have been very few implementations of P3P.
+Microsoft Internet Explorer is the only major browser to support P3P.
+The president of TRUSTe has stated that P3P has not been implemented widely due to the difficulty and lack of value.

+**HTTP Strict Transport Security (HSTS)**

+HTTP Strict Transport Security (HSTS) is a web security policy mechanism whereby a web server declares that complying user agents (such as a web browser) are to interact with it using only secure HTTPS connections (i.e. HTTP layered over TLS/SSL).
+HSTS is an IETF standards track protocol and is specified in [RFC 6797](http://tools.ietf.org/html/rfc6797).

+**X-Frame**

+The X-Frame-Options HTTP response header can be used to indicate whether or not a browser should be allowed to render a page in a <frame>, <iframe> or <object> .
+Sites can use this to avoid clickjacking attacks, by ensuring that their content is not embedded into other sites.

 ## License

 The MIT License (MIT)